Austin Riley Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.
+- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff last season ranked 23rd in MLB.

-- Gray will make his first start of the season for the Nationals.
+- Gore makes his first start of the season for the Nationals.

-- The 25-year-old right-hander last appeared Wednesday, Sept.
-28 against the Atlanta Braves, when he started and went six innings.
+- In his last appearance on Monday, July 25, the 24-year-old lefty, came out of the bullpen and went 1 1/3 innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.